nucypher/nucypher/docs/source/application_development/local_fleet_demo.rst

 --------

 To aid in application development, a network of federated Ursulas can be run locally.
-These Ursulas do not utilize blockchain functionality, but afford the same cryptographic capabilities of the public NuCypher network.
+These Ursulas do not utilize blockchain functionality, but afford the same cryptographic capabilities of the public PRE nodes on the Threshold Network.

 .. note::